Dear Consumer Ed:

 - Read the written notice carefully, including the fine print.
 You may miss important information otherwise.
 Are transportation, meals, and lodging all included?
 What other additional fees or charges are there?
 Do you need pay a deposit to make a reservation?
 If so, is it refundable?
 What are the refund and cancellation policies?
 Are you required to attend a sales presentation of any kind?

-- If you feel you’ve encountered or been a victim of a scam, you can file a complaint with the Georgia Department of Law’s Consumer Protection Division.
+- If you feel you’ve encountered or been a victim of a scam, you can file a complaint with the Georgia Attorney General'’s Consumer Protection Division.
 You can also report your concerns to the Federal Trade Commission for their data collection purposes.
 Additionally, if you believe you’ve received a fraudulent vacation offer in the mail, you should contact the Postal Inspection Service online, by calling 877-876-2455, or at this address:

 Postal Inspection Service